Paying property taxes? Save money with the Home Owner Grant

-The Home Owner Grant reduces the amount of property tax you have to pay on your home as long as its your primary residence.
+The Home Owner Grant reduces the amount of property tax you pay on your primary residence.

 The Home Owner Grant threshold applies across the province.
-It is $1.65 million in 2018.
+For the 2021 homeowner grant is set at $1.625 million.

 Home Owner Grant and multi-family homes